Anyass3/hyperdrive-fs-api/README.md

 ### put
 It has the same api with that of hyperdrive-next but checks if a file/folder exist at a path Because we should not have a file and a folder at the same location.
-Also it resolves stats
+Also resolves stats.
 ### del
-It has the same api with that of hyperdrive-next and it resolves stats
+It has the same api with that of hyperdrive-next; but also resolves stats

 ## Additions